openmrs/openmrs-distro-referenceapplication/README.md

   includes a full Initializer configuration for the reference application intended as a starting point.
 * frontend - This image is a simple nginx container that embeds the 3.x frontend, including the modules described in  the `frontend/spa-build-config.json` file.
-* proxy - This image is an even simpler nginx reverse proxy that sits in front of the `backend` and `frontend` containers and provides a common interface to both.
+* gateway - This image is an even simpler nginx reverse proxy that sits in front of the `backend` and `frontend` containers and provides a common interface to both.
 Basically, this help mitigate CORS issues.

 ## Contributing to the configuration